djh1997/proj324/docs/index.md

 The plan is to use two LCD's with the backlight removed, to create dimmable panels in front of the users eyes.
 Then eventually I will add a camera to make point control which will block bright spots such as projectors and the sun, and dim them to reduce squinting.

-# Final mock-up
+# Final Mock-up

 ![final mock-up design image](final_design_plan.svg)

 So, once I have removed the backlight from the LCD's I can mount them in a frame.
 I can then begin to control the contrast/pixel density to make them dim.
 I will then add a LDR to automate the brightness selection, this will remove the manual adjust however I will leave the buttons to set the levels.

-Next I will add a camera to the system so that the system can also detect bright points hence make a matching point darker on the lens.
-I will then use the buttons to make it so that you can swap between the modes.
+Next I will add a camera to the system so that the system can detect bright points, hence make a matching point darker on the lens.
+I will then use the buttons to make it so that you can swap between the different modes.
 The final additional feature I would like to add is some intelligence on the camera side to ignore certain circumstances such as car tail/headlights.

 # Report